tomcurran/bitrise-step-app-center-launch-test/README.md

-# App Center Launch Test
+# App Center Launch Test Android

 Verify that your build works on a real device by running a launch test on a real device